maverickOG/maverickOG/README.md

-- 👋 Hi, I’m Mav!
+- 👋 Hi, I’m AJ!
 - 👀 I love riding my bike and exploring places I have never been to.
+- 🏋🏽‍♂️ I also love spending my time at the gym.
-- 🌱 I’m currently learning full-stack development.
+- 🌱 I’m currently learning full-stack development at Kalvium.
+- 📌 I'm currently based in Bangalore, India.
 - 💞️ I’m not currently looking to collaborate.
 - 📫 You can reach me on LinkedIn @ https://www.linkedin.com/in/heysajit